-- Food full of vitamin C, like oranges, tomatoes, and peppers, help produce collagen, which keeps hair follicles healthy.
+- Food full of vitamin C, like oranges, tomatoes, and peppers, helps produce collagen, which keeps hair follicles healthy.

 Avoid Tight Hairstyles

-The American Academy of Dermatology says that you can help prevent early hair loss by looking for signs you've got your hair pulled back too tight.
+The American Academy of Dermatology says that you can help prevent early hair loss by looking for signs you're pulling your hair back too tightly.
 Have breakage near your hairline or where you secure your hair back?
 Try wearing a looser style.
-Loosen your braids, don't pull your hair into super tight updos, and try to change up your hairstyle when you can.
+Loosen your braids, don't pull your hair into super-tight updos, and try to change up your hairstyle when you can.
 Alternating styles not only gives you a new look, but it also gives your hair some time to recover.

-Not only is getting enough rest vital to helping your hair grow, it can also help keep your hair from getting super oily.
-When you lose out on sleep, your stress levels can rise, leading to not only decreased hair growth, but also increased oil production.
+Not only is getting enough rest vital to helping your hair grow, but it can also help keep your hair from getting super oily.
+When you lose out on sleep, your stress levels can rise, leading not only to decreased hair growth but also increased oil production.